MarcelloMolinaro/MNY-Finances_For_You-/README.md

 # Finance_API_and_Visualization
-This is an application that gets Financial data from a cariety of authenticated sources.
+This is an application that gets Financial data from a variety of authenticated sources.
 It then cleans and imports that data into a single SQLite database hosted locally.
 Finally, using R, this database is accessed and the data are visualized.

 **Could also integrate:**
   - Tableau